HuFuzzy/SonarWithArduino/README.md

 # SonarWithArduino
-Radar usando arduino, ultrasonic, leds, buzzer
+Radar with arduino, ultrasonic, leds, buzzer, mini servo

-Graphs inspered Dejan Nedelkovski
+For UI I use Prcessing 3.3.5.